-Train your mind to see and identify the next steps: People talk to me about in combat sports all the time.
-Don't get me wrong – physical speed is a wonderful attribute to have and is extremely valuable in combat sports – but let me tell you this – THE MOST IMPORTANT SPEED IS YOUR SPEED OF SOUND DECISION MAKING.
-If you can make good faster than your you appear faster than an opponent who is physically faster than you.
+to see and identify the next steps: People talk to me about SPEED in combat sports all the time.
+Don't get me wrong – physical speed is a wonderful attribute to have and is extremely valuable in combat sports – but let me tell you this – THE MOST IMPORTANT SPEED IS YOUR SPEED OF SOUND MAKING.
+If you can make good decisions than your opponent you will appear faster than an opponent who is physically faster than you.
 Most actions begin with a decision.
-If you are making decisions faster than the other fellow you will have the advantage of a head start that can make for physical actions.
+If you are making decisions faster than the other fellow you will have the advantage of a head start that can make up for physical actions.
 Of course the decisions themselves have to be good ones – idiotic decisions made quickly don't help – but as they say, even a decent decision made in a timely fashion is better than a great decision made too late.
 When you watch people spar, don't just watch for entertainment – watch to learn the mental skill of second by second decision making.
-Try to figure what they ought to be doing to each other as the action unfolds.
-You can do the same thing watching competition footage of athletes.
-This kind of mental training has direct ramifications for your physical game and will make you a better physical athlete next time you are sparring.
+Try to figure what they ought to be doing to each other as the unfolds.
+You can do the same thing footage of athletes.
+This kind of mental has direct ramifications for your physical game and will make you a better physical athlete next time you are sparring.

 No tags for this post.